Rimadyl For Dogs: Dosage Chart, Side Effects, Uses, Safety & More

 “Rimadyl killed my dog,” says one owner who sued the veterinary clinic where a vet prescribed Rimadyl for her dog without warning her of the possible serious side effects.
 The brief news clip below shares her tragic story.

 The FDA has issued guidelines for veterinarians to disclose the side effects of Rimadyl and other veterinary NSAIDs to their patients’ owners.
-In these guidelines, they do say that “death may result in some instances.”
+These guidelines do say that “death may result in some instances.”

 Arthritis In Dogs And Other Pain Relief Options

-If you suspect your dog may have osteoarthritis, you can learn more about the symptoms, diagnosis, and many treatment options in our article on arthritis in dogs.
+If you suspect your dog may have osteoarthritis, our article on arthritis in dogs can help you learn more about the symptoms, diagnosis, and many treatment options.
 Our experts also cover the best pain medications for dogs, including some all-natural alternatives.
 If you’re concerned about the side effects of Rimadyl and other NSAIDs, discuss this and other pain relief options with your vet.
-The good news is that there are several different types of pain management therapies that can help your aching pup.
+The good news is that several different types of pain management therapies can help your aching pup.

 The information provided through this website should not be used to diagnose or treat a health problem or disease; it is not intended to offer any legal opinion or advice or a substitute for professional safety advice or professional care.
 Please consult your health care provider, attorney, or product manual for professional advice.
 Products and services reviewed are provided by third parties; we are not responsible in any way for them, nor do we guarantee their functionality, utility, safety, or reliability.
 Our content is for educational purposes only.